 Born in Tokyo, Japan, Yoshiko Kamikusa began her ballet training at the age of seven in Hawaii.
-She later moved to Vancouver, British Columbia, Canada, to pursue professional training under the tutelage of Vera Solovyeva and Nikolai Levitsky at the Goh Ballet Academy.
-She has gained significant recognition by competing and winning several awards at various international ballet competitions, including the Bronze medal at the 2016 Helsinki International Ballet Competition, 1st place at the 2013 Japan Grand Prix, Gold medal at the 2011 Tanzolymp in Berlin, Bronze medal at the 2011 Boston International Ballet Competition and more.
+It was not long before she moved to Canada, where she furthered her professional training under the main tutelage of Vera Solovyeva and Nikolai Levitsky at the Goh Ballet Academy.
+She has a history of winning several awards at various international ballet competitions, and these accomplishments have earned her significant recognition from prestigious figures of the ballet world.

 Helsinki International Ballet Competition- Bronze (2016)

 Japan Grand Prix International Ballet Competition – First Place (2013)